 For most carbureted engines we recommend one of our leaded fuels.
 The octane depends on what engine you have but we offer 110, 112, and 116 leaded Sunoco fuels.
 Most customers choose the 110 and 112 fuels unless they have a pretty stout engine that requires a much higher compression.
 In that case they’d go with Sunoco 116.

 Another reason lead is a good idea for older engines is because it can extend the life of the exhaust valve seats.
 Back in the days of leaded pump gas, engines were built without hardened valve seats because the lead in the fuel not only boosted the octane, but also acted as a lubricant.
 Now that nearly all pump gas is unleaded we no longer have that lubricant so today’s engines are built very differently.

 So when it comes to leaded vs unleaded, the rule of thumb is unleaded if you have oxygen sensors and leaded if you don't.
-In the case of older engines, any leaded fuel with an octane of 110 or higher would work great.
+In the case of older engines, any leaded fuel with an octane of 110 or close to it works great.

 E85 is becoming increasingly popular for it's clean burn and added power.
 To run E85 you'd need to put in a new fuel system but the pay off can be worth it if you're planning on hitting the track.
 Read this post to learn more about E85, it's benefits, and the difference between E85 and E85R.